 In December 2010 Pono Grown Farm Center began discussions with the land owner of our 15 acres site in Makawao.
 After 2 years of designing the land and project and finalizing our agreements with the land owner, in December 2012 we broke ground on the project.

 The past few years have been full with building infrastructure, setting up water systems, solar electric, living and farm buildings and getting plants and trees ready in the nursery.
-In 2015 we began planting the farm and currently have over 4 acres of trees planted, including a 2 acre food forest, and we have just begun planting our first round of vegetables.
+In 2015 we began planting the farm and currently have over 4 acres of trees planted, including a 2 acre food forest, and close to 2 acres in vegetable production.

 In addition to plant life we are home to over 10 bee hives for honey and pollination and have egg laying chickens taking care of our apple orchard.

-So far we have hosted hundreds of people on the land for educational workshops, community gatherings, nature connection programs, internships, and volunteer days.
+We host over hundreds of people per year on the land for educational workshops, community gatherings, nature connection programs, internships, and volunteer days.
 We look forward to continuing to host even more as our infrastructure improves in the coming years.

 Every day we are growing the land, the mission of the project and ourselves in a right way — Pono Grown!